winoua/vsepp/README.md

 *, F. Faghri, D. J. Fleet, J. R. Kiros, S. Fidler, Proceedings of the British Machine Vision Conference (BMVC),  2018.
 (BMVC Spotlight)*

 ## Dependencies
-We recommended to use Anaconda for the following packages.
+We recommegfdsgdfnded to use Anaconda for the following packages.

 * Python 3.5
 * [PyTorch](http://pytorch.org/) (>0.2)